 - sickle cell disease

 The department’s educational programs have a long-standing tradition of training national leaders in discovery, clinical care, and medical education.
 The present faculty enthusiastically embrace this tradition and are eager to promote the development of the next generation of leaders in medicine.
-The residency training program includes tracks emphasizing training in the following areas: HIV, global health, urban health, medical education, quality improvement and patient safety, primary care, and preventive medicine.
+The residency program includes a robust training experience with a very diverse patient population and a wide range of opportunities for academic pursuits.
+In addition, the residency program contains tracks emphasizing training in the following areas: HIV, global health, urban health, medical education, quality improvement, and patient safety.
 The residency program includes 144 residents, 7% of whom have an advanced graduate degree.
-The residency program also includes a primary care training program.
+The residency program also offers training programs in preventive medicine and primary care.
 This year’s intern class contains 5% underrepresented minorities.

 In addition to our residency training program, the department’s education programs include PhD programs in Translational and Molecular Medicine, Genetics and Genomics, and Nutrition and Metabolism, as well as a long-standing successful program in Continuing Medical Education.
 The goals of the department’s educational programs are to attract the most outstanding trainees, enforce rigorous standards of achievement, develop a learning environment and individualized programs of study that help trainees reach their full potential, and to create an exemplary mixture of professionalism, clinical excellence, service, and integrity.